AyrA/Shell/README.md

 ## Installation

 Drop all files into a directory on your web server, then access `shell.php` to get started.
-You will be asked to set your password.
+You will be asked to set your password and accept the license.

 You can either download the current release from https://github.com/AyrA/Shell/archive/refs/heads/master.zip or do a `git clone https://github.com/AyrA/Shell.git`.